Qumulo/docs/rest-api-guide/ldap-server/ldap_login-name_login_name_uid-numbers.md

 category: /LDAP Server
 methods:
   get:
+    summary: Return the UID Numbers of the given login name.
+This is found by issuing an LDAP query against the LDAP server configured
     parameters:
+    - name: login_name
-    - description: The login name to use to lookup its UID numbers
+      description: The login name to use to lookup its UID numbers
-      name: login_name
       required: true
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_ldap_login_name_to_uid_numbers\",\n  \"\
         type\": \"object\",\n  \"properties\": {\n    \"login_name\": {\n      \"\